Dimension-free Wasserstein contraction of nonlinear filters: Introduction

-The approach taken here does not rely on spatial structure of the model, but is instead connected with contraction properties of gradient flows and convexity, and influenced by analyses of Markov processes using abstract ideas of curvature and underlying links to functional inequalities \cite{catt2014}.
+The approach taken here does not rely on spatial structure of the model, but is instead connected with contraction properties of gradient flows and convexity, and influenced by analyses of Markov processes using abstract ideas of curvature and underlying links to functional inequalities \cite{bakry2013analysis,catt2014}.
 The proofs ultimately rely on a quite simple coupling technique and the pathwise stability properties of diffusions whose drifts involve the gradients of certain convex potentials.
-This convexity arises from a combination of two features of the model we consider: firstly log-concavity of the likelihood functions $\theta\mapsto g_{k}(\theta,y_{k})$, which will be one of our main assumptions (stated precisely below), and secondly a log-concavity-preservation characteristic of the signal model (\ref{eq:SDE_intro}).
+This convexity arises from a combination of two features of the model we consider: firstly a log-concavity-preservation characteristic of the signal model (\ref{eq:SDE_intro}), and secondly log-concavity of the likelihood functions $x\mapsto g_{k}(x,y)$ (precise assumptions are stated later).

-Log-concave likelihoods appear, for example, in statistical regression models built around the exponential family of distributions, in particular in Generalized Linear Models \cite{mccullagh1989generalized}, which are used to solve high-dimensional data analysis problems in disciplines such as neuroscience, genomics and internet traffic prediction.